 The Council has two wholly owned subsidiary companies, South Holland Local Housing Community Interest Company and Welland Homes Ltd. Information and transactions for the year are set out in the group accounts.
-One officer was a director of South Holland Homes during 2019/20 and another officer was company secretary.
-A different officer was company secretary for Welland Homes Ltd.
+One officer was the company secretary of South Holland Homes during 2021/22 and another officer was the company secretary for Welland Homes Ltd.